aws-samples/aws-serverless-workshops/WebApplication/5_SNSNotifications/README.md

             - "{TOPIC_NAME}"
 ```

+We need to figure out a few variables here for our new policy.
 Recall that in any event you are unsure how to construct the policy above you can look into the online resources below:

 1. <a target="_blank" href="http://docs.aws.amazon.com/general/latest/gr/aws-arns-and-namespaces.html#genref-aws-service-namespaces">Find the <b>SERVICE_NAMESPACE</b></a>

 2. <a target="_blank" href="http://docs.aws.amazon.com/amazondynamodb/latest/developerguide/api-permissions-reference.html">Find the <b>API_METHOD</b></a>

-If you are unfamiliar with Cloudformation's intrinsic functions, what's happening here is that we are asking it to do a string join consisting of various components as listed below:
+If you are unfamiliar with the Join syntax above, what's happening here is that we are asking it to do a string join consisting of various components as listed below:
 1. The Amazon service namespace
 2. AWS region
 3. AWS account id
 4. Topic name

-To achieve that we invoke Cloudformation's intrinsic function "Fn::Join" in which you can read more about <a target="_blank" href="http://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/intrinsic-function-reference.html">here</a>.
+To achieve that we invoke Cloudformation's intrinsic functions, specifically "Fn::Join" in which you can read more about <a target="_blank" href="http://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/intrinsic-function-reference.html">here</a>.

-With that said, we to set the region and account id.
+With that said, we need to set the region and account id.
 We have two choices here...
 1. Hardcode the region and account id.
 2. Use Cloudformation's pseudo parameters (parameters defined by Cloudformation)

 We should opt for (2) as that means we don't tie the code to a specific account and region.
 The best online resources documenting pesudo parameters can be found <a target="_blank" href="http://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/pseudo-parameter-reference.html">here</a>.

 We also want to find the appropriate value for <b>TOPIC_NAME</b>.
-If you look back to the prior section (3) where we created the Lambda that subscribes to a topic, we can use that name to insert in here.
+If you look back to the prior section (3) where we created the Lambda that subscribes to a topic you should be able to retrieve the topic name.

-There are two arguments here as denoted by the first column of the (-) character.
+There are two arguments here as denoted by the first column of (-) characters.
 The first is the delimiter between each component which we specify it as a colon.
 The second is just a list of strings.
 Essentially this evaluates to a string that hypothetically looks like "arn:aws:sns:ap-southeast-1:66666666:SomeTopicName".

 Once completed, we should end up with something that looks similar to: